Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

 and compute the effective moduli $E_e$ and $G_e$ via \eqref{eq:EG}.
 The damping parameter $\eta$ is computed from \eqref{eq:beta}.
-For the ocean-induced forcing coefficients in \eqref{eq:demparm}, we set $D^i=0.9h^i$ and take $\rho_o=1$, $C_{v,o}=2$ and $C_{h,o}=4$ to be $\mathcal{O}(1)$ constants (dimensionless scaling) so that the quadratic drag produces clear relaxation to the ocean velocity on the time interval $[0,10]$.
-We use the forward Euler method for \eqref{eq:dem} with final time $T=10$ and time step size $\Delta t=10^{-3}$, i.e.\ $N_t=10^4$ steps.
-During the simulation, we compute the following global observables: \begin{itemize} \item Total momentum:
+For the ocean-induced forcing coefficients in \eqref{eq:demparm}, we set drag coefficients $\alpha_o^i=\beta_o^i=1$ to be $\mathcal{O}(1)$ constants (dimensionless scaling) so that the quadratic drag produces relaxation to the ocean velocity on the time interval $[0,10]$.

+We use the forward Euler method for \eqref{eq:dem} with final time $t=10$ and time step size $\Delta t=10^{-3}$, i.e.\ $N_t=10^4$ steps.
+During the simulation, we compute the following global observables: \begin{itemize} \item Total momentum

-\item Total angular momentum (orbital $+$ spin):
+\item Total angular momentum (orbital $+$ spin)